israelbgf/fluentapis-jdbc/README.md

 fluentapis-jdbc
 ===============

-An set of fluent APIs designed to build a small and nice DSL to work with JDBC.
+A set of fluent APIs designed to build a small and nice DSL to work with JDBC.

 In a nutshell to create a query, you can write a code like this: